How Handelsblatt builds AI without losing its journalistic DNA - with Thomas Nowicki

 There is a central principle: No AI-generated articles.

-AI assists in research, analysis, and production – but the content remains journalistically created and verified.
+AI supports research, analysis, and production – but the content remains journalistically created and reviewed.

 The first major milestone was the introduction of the new, fully semantic search.
-Previously, the search was based on classic full-text annotations.
+Previously, the search relied on classic full-text annotations.
 Today, the system recognizes meanings in context – through vector databases, embeddings, and semantic similarity scores.

 The result: